 Kenneth A. Manning, Partner, Phillips Lytle LLP, said: “Phillips Lytle is proud to partner with Roswell Park on the Bridge of Hope.
 Cancer is something that touches all of our lives, and the Bridge of Hope is a meaningful, impactful symbol of those who have survived.
 We are honored to have that symbol in our backyard at Canalside.”

 Assembly Member Crystal Peoples-Stokes said: "Cancer survivors and their families have support from everyone in Western New York.
-The Roswell Park Cancer Institute Bridge of Hope is a symbol of support in our community.
+The Roswell Park Comprehensive Cancer Center Bridge of Hope is a symbol of support in our community.
 The end of treatment and ensuring ongoing support are important steps along the way to cancer recovery.
-I applaud Governor Cuomo for dedicating the Commercial Street Bridge at Canalside to the Roswell Park Cancer Institute Bridge of Hope.”
+I applaud Governor Cuomo for dedicating the Commercial Street Bridge at Canalside to the Roswell Park Comprehensive Cancer Center Bridge of Hope.”

 Erie County Executive Mark Poloncarz said: “Canalside is the perfect place for the Bridge of Hope and provides an ideal place for cancer survivors and their loved ones to come together to celebrate life.
 Every day is a gift, and the Bridge will be a gathering spot to enjoy the present of today and the hope of tomorrow.”